Deal Summary: Higher savings account rate (1.15% APY) and cash bonus of up to $400.

 The minimum balance to qualify for the bonus is $15k of new money, which is defined as funds not already be on deposit at CIT Bank or its OneWest Bank division “at any time during the 90 days preceding account opening.”
 Existing customers can qualify, but a new Spring Savings Account must be opened, and must also be funded with new money.

 There are actually three bonus amounts ($100, $250, $400), which are determined by the “lowest average monthly balance from among the first three full monthly statement cycles” as shown below:

 $100,000 - $299,999

 $300,000 or more

-As stated on the High Yield Savings' promotion page, the calculation of the average monthly balance for each statement cycle is determined as follows:
+As stated on the Spring Savings' promotion page, the calculation of the average monthly balance for each statement cycle is determined as follows:

-At the end of each day, the High Yield Savings account balance is recorded.
-When the statement cycle ends these end-of-day balances are added together and then divided by the number of days in the statement cycle to determine the average monthly balance.
+At the end of each day, the Spring Savings account balance is recorded.
+When the statement cycle ends, these end-of-day balances are added together and then divided by the number of days in the statement cycle to determine the average monthly balance.

 If you qualify for the bonus, it will be deposited to the account within 45 days of the end of the third monthly statement cycle.

 Please refer to CIT Bank’s promotion page for the full details and to open the account.

 Spring Savings Account Overview